They left each day to teach in the four schools they operated in various parts of Rouen, including the Cloister of St. Maclou.

 Poor Board Questions Brothers — Schools in Peril

 Conditions in Rouen were such as to bring De La Salle to a decision.
 Since May 1705, the Brothers had worked in Rouen in impossible conditions imposed by a Poor Board that intended them to withdraw.
-De La Salle was torn between getting his Brothers out of this situation and holding on to these schools started by Nyel and that could have such an effect among the poor of Rouen.
+De La Salle was torn between getting his Brothers out of this situation and holding on to these schools started by Nyel and that could have such an effect on the poor of Rouen.

 Brothers Exhausted, Send Memoir to De La Salle